 Why “Alma”?
 At CloudLinux, we have benefited from the dedicated, nourishing efforts of the Linux community – just like everyone else that relies on a Linux-powered OS.

-As a standalone, completely free OS, AlmaLinux enjoys $1M in annual sponsorship from CloudLinux Inc. We will support future RHEL® releases by updating AlmaLinux.
+As a standalone, completely free OS, AlmaLinux OS enjoys $1M in annual sponsorship from CloudLinux Inc. We will support future RHEL® releases by updating AlmaLinux OS.
 Ongoing development efforts are governed by the members of the community.

 CentOS-like distribution based on a precise RHEL clone

 Production-ready and stable, matching RHEL features 1:1